mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 }
 ```

-A more elegant solution to avoid `if` everywhere is to use the null object pattern:
+A more elegant way to avoid this condition everywhere is to use the Null Object Pattern:

 ```
 class blackholeLogger implements logger